 Jenny ignored the command.
 Instead she clung to her cup and tried to make her head stop spinning at what she had just learned.
 Damn, she thought.
 Just damn.
 Why hadn't she understood it before?
 Or was her mother just playing with her?
 Throwing her at the only bachelor in the room and the only son of her best friend?
 That would be typically romantic, the way her mother saw it.

 She took another sip of her mulled claret and this time it had cooled enough to prevent her from burning herself.
 Pity.
 She could really need to clear her mind right now.
 Suddenly, she noticed that someone had sat down at the other side of the table and was pouring liquid into a cup.
-She stared at her own cup, clinging to it as she hoped it wasn't Eric that had come to talk to her again.
+She stared at her own cup, clinging to it while she hoped it wasn't Eric that had returned to talk to her again.

 "Are you all right?"
 Robert asked her.